 The Group believes in a multi-channel and integrated distribution strategy for the Group's business which can adapt and respond flexibly depending on local market conditions.
 The Group's distribution network covers agency, bancassurance and non-traditional partnerships, including digital.
-In the first half of 2021, new business profit split by channel was: 67 per cent agency, 31 per cent bancassurance and 2 per cent others.
 We continue to support the sales process becoming more virtual across our markets and products, and in the first half of 2021 virtual sales represented 39 per cent of new cases sold through agency and 30 per cent of bancassurance new cases.

 Our distribution network covers agency, bancassurance, brokers and non-traditional partnerships.
-We have around 560,000 licensed tied agents across our life insurance markets15 and agent recruits of over 60,000 in the first half of 2021.
+We have around 560,000 licensed tied agents across our life insurance markets14 and agent recruits of over 60,000 in the first half of 2021.
 Our agency channel is a core component of our success given the high proportion of high margin protection products sold.
-Across all channels, such products comprised 55 per cent of our new business profit in the first half of 2021.